Information about Mates And Dates

 Membership (and dance event attendance as a guest) is by

 invitation only.
-Guests are always welcome.
+Invited guests are always welcome.

 For more information, please contact us.